1Password/solutions/migration/README.md

 #### Limitations

 **This script only migrates Login items**.
 It will not migrate credit cards, secure notes, or any other item type.

-At this time, this script will not migrate TOTP secrets.
-You will have to manually migrate those from LastPass to 1Password, or reconfigured 2FA on the websites you use it on.
+You might consider extracting secure notes (all of which have the URL `http://sn` in the LastPass export file) into its own .csv file and use the [LastPass importer at 1Password.com](https://support.1password.com/import-lastpass/), which does handle Secure Notes.
+Imported secure notes will be tagged with the LastPass folder they were a part of, allowing you to use a 1Password application to move imported secure notes to the appropriate vault based on the tag.

 #### Unencrypted exports